durka/HallMonitor/README.md

 ![Configuration screen (okay, it's the only screen)](https://raw.github.com/durka/HallMonitor/master/screenshot.png "Configuration screen (okay, it's the only screen)") ![GIF of opening and closing the cover](https://raw.github.com/durka/HallMonitor/master/animation_trimmed.gif "GIF of opening and closing the cover")

-**Important**: The preponderance of the evidence so far indicates that there should be no problem running this app on any Galaxy S4, and even on the S4 mini.
+**Important**: The preponderance of the evidence so far indicates that there should be no problem running this app on any Galaxy S4, and even on the S4 mini/mega.
 However, I have only _personally_ tested it under the following configuration(s):

 - Samsung Galaxy S4 T-Mobile (jfltetmo / SGH-M919), CyanogenMod 10.1.3 (based on Android 4.2.2)
 - Samsung Galaxy S4 T-Mobile (jfltetmo / SGH-M919), CyanogenMod 10.2 (based on Android 4.3)